-To apply to the Precollege Division, the online Application for Admission form must be completed in its entirety and submitted with the PayPal application fee.
+To apply to the Precollege Division, the online Application for Admission must be completed in its entirety and submitted with the PayPal application fee.

-The online application form will be available on the Precollege Admissions Portal after December 1, 2014.
+The online application is now available on the Precollege Admissions Portal.

-The Financial Aid Form is not mandatory but is required if you want to be considered for any financial assistance or scholarship.
-Financial aid is primarily need-based.
-Your tax return from the previous year must accompany your Financial Aid Form.
-Please note: Financial Aid is not available for new incoming students who are in their senior year of high school.
+The Scholarship Application is not mandatory but is required if you want to be considered for any financial assistance.
+Scholarship is need-based and merit-driven.
+Your tax return from the previous year must accompany your Scholarship Application.
+Scholarship is not available for new incoming students who are in their senior year of high school.

 The objective is to demonstrate the applicant’s level of proficiency, both musically and technically.
 Memorization is required for all students, with the exception of woodwinds and brass.
 The decision of the adjudicating judges is final.
 Applicants will be asked to perform the following:

 - Piano and Strings: three contrasting pieces, and two major and two minor scales and arpeggios of their choice.
 Piano students may be required to sight-read.

-- Woodwind, Brass and Percussion: two contrasting pieces, and two major and two minor scales and arpeggios of their choice.
+- Woodwind, Brass, Percussion, and Organ: two contrasting pieces, and two major and two minor scales and arpeggios of their choice.

 - Voice: three contrasting songs, one of which must be in English.